Missingreference/Direct-Graphics-For-Unity/README.md

 -Submit ```https://github.com/Missingreference/Direct-Graphics-For-Unity.git?path=/UnityProject/Packages/com.elanetic.directgraphics``` as the URL and the Package Manager should add the package to your project.

 Alternatively if you would like to view the code not as a package you can navigate to the subfolder in this repository located at 'UnityProject/Packages/com.elanetic.directgraphics'.
+In addition you can browse the C/C++ graphics code in the PluginSource folder with various projects to support different graphics APIs.

+ **As of this time support is limited to Metal for MacOS and Vulkan for Windows.
+Auto Graphics must be disabled in Edit -> Project Settings -> Auto Graphics for Mac / Windows and have it set to the only supported Graphics APIs in this case Metal and Vulkan.
+DirectX(all versions), OpenGL, etc are currently not supported but implementation of other Unity supported APIs are possible and pull requests are welcome.**

 ### Features
  -Allows for copying Texture2Ds to other Texture2Ds, sorely missing from Unity itself.
 Even if the texture is set to not read/write enabled since that means it is for the most part operating on the GPU side.